What is Cloudy Pad ?

 • Install GPU drivers and streaming server (Wolf or Sunshine)

-โžก๏ธ See Moonlight setup and pairing guide
+โžก๏ธ Moonlight usage and optimization guide

 Stop your instance after gaming sessions